-Then you can appreciate the tokonoma (alcove) and a scroll hanging there in the main building.
+Then you can appreciate the tokonoma alcove and a scroll hanging there in the main building.
 It is also good to sit down on the floor to view the garden.
 You may notice a small depression covered with stones in a corner of the garden.
-That is where people performed Mizukori, which is a cold-water ablution.
+That is where people performed mizukori, which is a cold-water ablution.
 It is a kind of practice to purify oneself by pouring cold water upon one’s naked body.

 The Nishimura House is a very quiet place lying in a quaint, very typical Kyoto district.
-So if you are a little fed up with places crowed with tourists, the Nishimura House might become one of the candidates for your future Kyoto trip.
+So if you are a little fed up with places crowded with tourists, the Nishimura House might become one of the candidates for your future Kyoto trip.
 (But please note that, as of 2016, it is only open from March 15 to December 8.)

 The Nishimura House is about a 5-minute drive from either Kitayama Station or Kitaoji Station.
 If you want to visit other places nearby, some interesting spots are within walking distance of the Nishimura House.

 Kamigamo Shrine is one of the oldest and most important shrine in Kyoto.
 It was designated as a UNESCO World Heritage site in 1994.
 The shrine’s compound is large, and it includes the woods, a stream and many historically important buildings.
 Strolling through the Shake Street is in itself one of the highlights.
-Among all the Shake-machi in Japan, this one in Kamigamo is particularly distinctive in that it has maintained well the historical atmosphere and characteristics of the old days.
+Among all the shake-machi in Japan, this one in Kamigamo is particularly distinctive in that it has maintained well the historical atmosphere and characteristics of the old days.
 For this reason, this area was designated by the nation as an “Important Preservation District for Groups of Historic Buildings.”
 Ota Shrine is one of the auxiliary shrines of Kamigamo Shrine.
 Probably for most people, it is recognized as a place where one can see the beautiful water iris flowers which bloom in May.
-If you are interested in a guided tour in and around the Nishimura House, please contact us from Rates/Contact page of this site.
+If you are interested in a guided tour in and around the Nishimura House, please send an e-mail from Rates/Contact page of this site.